October 1-31, every night from 11:57 pm–midnight

 The French Institute Alliance Française (FIAF) is New York’s premiere French cultural and language center.
 FIAF's mission is to create and offer New Yorkers innovative and unique programs in education and the arts that explore the evolving diversity and richness of French cultures.
 FIAF seeks to generate new ideas and promote cross cultural dialogue through partnerships and new platforms of expression. www.fiaf.org

-The Crossing the Line Festival, now in its eleventh year, is an annual citywide festival that engages international artists and New York City audiences in discovery and dialogue to re-imagine the world around us.
+Crossing the Line, now in its tenth year, is an annual citywide festival that engages international artists and New York City audiences in discovery and dialogue to re-imagine the world around us.
 The festival is produced by the French Institute Alliance Française (FIAF) in partnership with leading cultural institutions.
-This year’s edition of the festival takes place from September 6–October 15, 2017.
-For more information, visit www.crossingthelinefestival.org.
+This year’s edition of the festival takes place from September 22–November 3, 2016.
+For more information, visit www.crossingtheline.org

 For Times Square Arts:

 For the French Institute Alliance Française (FIAF)’s Crossing the Line Festival: